 - the Great Pyramids of Giza

 - making pizza in Italy

 - picnicking in the French countryside

 - viewing the Grand Canyon from a helicopter

 - kissing atop the Eiffel Tower

 Food tourism will be big this year, both tasting and cooking.
 Observing the pageantry of local festivals will also enjoy a boost in interest.

 Generally, remote areas will be in great demand and they’re more accessible now (people will want to go to these kinds of far-flung places precisely because they can).
 And destinations previously considered offbeat will take preference over the better-known holiday spots.
 The pastoral environments with fewer crowds and the propensity for slow living, places to be still and reflect, will be in greater demand this year.

 For example, if you sell Malaysia as well as Thailand and Vietnam, you may find that Malaysian beaches will earn their fair share of the spoils and comfortably rival those of the latter traditional favourites.
 Its colonial past may also give it the edge among British, Dutch and Portuguese travellers.

-The flipside of that is the fact that we live in the information age.
-There’s so much information overload and we’re spoilt for choice in new ways to consume it.
-The idea of selling any experience without at least providing consumers a virtual interaction with that experience is to risk becoming irrelevant, handing business over to competitors on a silver platter.
-And the thing we’ve already identified as having the power to either sell or repel travel, is relevant content.
+With such an information overload spoiling consumers for choice in new ways to access it, you must tap into technology to be relevant.
+The idea of selling any experience without at least providing them with virtual experiences of your tour products is to risk handing business over to competitors on a silver platter.
+And the thing we’ve already identified as having the power to sell travel, is content.